Retrieval-Augmented Generation Must Move Beyond Factual Grounding to Represent Diverse Opinions: Epistemic vs. Aleatoric: A Theoretical Foundation

-Intuitively, $\mathcal{W}_p$ (earth mover's distance) measures the minimum ``transportation cost'' to reshape one distribution into another---naturally penalizing retrieval that misses regions of opinion space.
-We prefer it over Jensen-Shannon divergence as it remains well-defined when distributions have non-overlapping support, as we demonstrate empirically in Section~\ref{sec:experiments}.
+Intuitively, $\mathcal{W}_p$ measures the minimum cost to reshape one distribution into another, naturally penalizing retrieval that misses regions of opinion space.
+We prefer it over KL divergence or Jensen-Shannon divergence because it remains well-defined when distributions have non-overlapping support.